rust-lang/rfcs/text/0000-unwrap-infallible.md

 }
 ```

-The implementation of `unwrap_infallible`, as provided above, relies on
+The implementation of `into_ok`, as provided above, relies on
 the `From` impl being divergent without panicking, which fits the general
 contract of `From`/`Into`.